Where to Find Free and Affordable Legal Help

 Non-Profit Legal Clinics

-Law Centres can help with various issues and there are several centres nationwide.
-They mostly help with landlord/housing issues, and problems with work, benefits and immigration status.
+Law Centres have centres nationwide, and can help with landlord/housing issues, and problems with work, benefits and immigration status.
 Some help with discrimination, care, relationship issues and for children excluded from school.
-They cannot help with Wills/probate, personal injury, parking or traffic offences.

 Advocate is a charity that offers free legal help from volunteer barristers.
 They cannot provide legal help for those qualifying for legal aid, nor for deadlines less than 3 weeks away, or those who can afford legal fees or have insurance to cover the issues they need help with.
 The site has a great list by subject to direct you to others who can help, if they can’t.